 If you are one of our internet customers, we reserve the right to monitor your internet activity in order to make sure no Australian or International laws are being breached by your internet use.
-We may also require you verify your email address and may correspond with you via your registered email address for support and recommendations or promotions.
+We may also require you to verify your email address and may correspond with you via your registered email address for support and recommendations or promotions.

-If you start but don’t submit an on-line application, we may contact you using any of the contact details you’ve supplied to offer help completing it.
+If you start but don’t submit an online application, we may contact you using any of the contact details you’ve supplied to offer help completing it.
 The information will be kept temporarily then destroyed if the application is not completed.

 We are aware that some customers like to engage with us through social media channels.
 We may collect information about you when you interact with us through these channels.
-However for all confidential matters, we’ll ensure we interact with you via a secure forum.
+However, for all confidential matters, we’ll ensure we interact with you via a secure forum.